hashicorp/nomad/contributing/architecture-eval-lifecycle.md

   creates new Allocations in this step.
 But note that _these Allocations are not yet persisted to the state store_.
-* Feasibility Check: For each Allocation it needs, the scheduler iterates over Nodes until it finds 2 Nodes that match the Allocation's resource requirements and constraints.
+* Feasibility Check: For each Allocation it needs, the scheduler iterates over Nodes until it finds up to 2 Nodes that match the Allocation's resource requirements and constraints.
   * Note: for system jobs or jobs with with `spread` blocks, the scheduler has to check all Nodes.